Updated: Oct 4, 2022

 Over the weekend I attended a Re-certification Emergency First Aid course (CPR, AED etc).
 It was a great course, one that re-emphasizes my belief that everyone should have some training in emergency medical care.
 During a break, I was talking to the instructor, an EMT.
-He said that he an interesting question to ask me, “Can Chiropractic adjustments cure diabetes”?
+He said that he had an interesting question to ask me, “Can Chiropractic adjustments cure diabetes”?
 To which I immediately said, NO “Chiropractor adjustments DO NOT cure diabetes”.
-He then started to tell me about how, about a month ago, a Chiropractic in one his courses told him that, ‘spinal adjustments can cure diabetes (Type I and Type II)’.
+He then started to tell me about how, about a month ago, a Chiropractic in one of his courses told him that, ‘spinal adjustments can cure diabetes (Type I and Type II)’.

 I said to the instructor, “I hope there was a misunderstanding in your conversation with this practitioner because this is just not the case”.
 Type 1 Diabetes is an autoimmune condition (where the immune system is destroying beta cells in the pancreas) while Type 2 Diabetes (the predominant type) has to do with insulin resistance at a cellular level.

 I Informed the instructor that Chiropractors can make effective dietary and exercise recommendations, along with providing care for Diabetic-induced musculoskeletal problems.
 I also indicated that there is good research to show that manual therapy can lead to improvements in musculoskeletal symptoms (pain relief, increase range of motion etc), especially in conjunction with appropriate exercise recommendations.

 My younger sister was diabetic from age 5, she passed away before she was 50.
 She used extensive soft-tissue therapy and Chiropractic care to function at a much higher level than most people with diabetes.
-She loved getting this therapy because of the substantial improved function of her body, and found that it significantly improved the quality of her life.
+She loved getting this therapy because of the substantially improved function of her body and found that it significantly improved the quality of her life.
 That being said, Chiropractic is NOT a cure for diabetes.
 In fact, diabetes is NOT in the scope of practice for any chiropractor.

 Chiropractic Can Improve Quality of Life